frolfr/frolfr-server/README.md

 You'll need to configure cloudinary, [including adding a cloudinary.yml file](http://cloudinary.com/documentation/rails_integration).

 #### Running Frolfr in Docker
-If process isolation is your bad then you're in luck - the Frolfr API is full containerized!
+If process isolation is your bag then you're in luck - the Frolfr API is full containerized!
 Make sure you have docker fully setup and running in your local environment and then do the following to get frolfr running:
 ```
 # build images
 docker-compose build